Fourth Appellate District: Michael O’Shea V. Susan F. Lindenberg, et al

 Presented by Ron J. Anfuso, CPA, ABV, CFF, CDFA, FABFA

-n a case for child support.
-After the court awarded O’Shea’s ex-wife what he believed was excessive child support, he filed a legal malpractice action.
+In a case for child support, after the court awarded O’Shea’s ex-wife what he believed was excessive child support, he filed a legal malpractice action.
 His most significant allegation of negligence was that Lindenberg should have retained a forensic accountant.

 The case went to trial and the jury concluded in a special verdict that Lindenberg owed a professional duty of care that she breached.
 The jury was unable to agree, however, on whether the breach caused O’Shea damages.
 Thus, the judge declared a mistrial.